guibueno/guibueno.github.io/_docs/eval-05-results.markdown

 #### Recording

-Beggining to record the Nissa's and Nicole's speeches did not seem to affect their performances.
-In other words, they kept having an excellent performance after I turning on the camera.
+Beginning to record Nissa's and Nicole's speeches did not seem to affect the excellent quality of their performances.

 #### Notes